 Hermosa Beach, Venice Beach and Santa Monica are the first bits you encounter, with their expanse of golden sand and the coastline gets higher and leads you into that powerhouse of coastal charm that is Malibu.

 Again, you are not likely to have a lot of time to spend in any of these paces but the highway here crosses the city so you can see these sights from the car.

 The area North of LA sees again a different type of scenery, one that mixes coastal views with almost countryside settings.

-If only have two days to drive from San Diego to San Francisco you are likely to only have only lunch stop here however, if you happen to have a little longer this is an area worth seeing.
+However, if you happen to have a little longer this is an area worth seeing.